If you’re searching for a location to hide your microwave out of sight while still having access to it when you need it, your pantry is a good option.

-Can You Have a Microwave in a Pantry?
 The answer is yes!
-Your microwave can sit perfectly in your pantry if you seek a spot to put it out of sight while still being able to use it when required.
+Your microwave can sit perfectly in your pantry if you seek a spot to put it out of sight but still be able to use it when required.
 Of course, you must ensure that your pantry is equipped with electrical outlets and a stable shelf on which the microwave will not collapse.

 In addition to ensuring that your pantry is supplied with electrical outlets, it is critical to ensure that the microwave is securely mounted on a sturdy shelf that will not fall over.